KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/data_organization/README.md

 #### Log files

 In your lab notebook, you likely keep track of the different reagents and kits used for a specific protocol.
-Similarly, recording information about the tools and and parameters is imporatant for documenting your computational experiments.
+Similarly, recording information about the tools and parameters is important for documenting your computational experiments.

 * Keep track of software versions used
 * Record information on parameters used and summary statistics at every step (e.g., how many adapters were removed, how many reads did not align)